Meet the people of Slow Farm

 Slow Farm Ltd.

 Director Phil Stevens is the visionary behind Slow Farm's biochar and ag consultancy enterprise.
-He is also employed part-time in a consultancy firm offering solutions to support large institutions in reducing their ecological footprint through energy conservation & renewables and through reduced carbon emissions & increased sequestration.
-Alongside Sharon, and also independently, he facilitates community sustainability workshops, and he provides some community IT support as a business sideline.
+He often collaborates with a consultancy firm offering solutions to support large institutions in reducing their ecological footprint through energy conservation & renewables and through reduced carbon emissions & increased sequestration.
+Alongside Sharon, and also independently, Phil facilitates community sustainability workshops.
+He provides some community IT support as a business sideline.
 He is our homeplace's primary animal husband, as the well as the primary caretaker of the orchard and annual crops.
 His specialisations including scything, pruning, biochar-making, cooking, and more.
-Phil is passionate about the reform of economic systems, and he is Chairperson of Living Economies Educational Trust and Treasurer/Secretary of LEAP.
+Phil is passionate about the reform of economic systems, and he is Chairperson of Living Economies Educational Trust.

-Rain is a home-schooled secondary student.
-She is a visual artist specialising in digital art and anime-style character design.
-She has an online portfolio.
-As a student, she's not an official part of Slow Farm Ltd., but she's still right in the heart of what we do.
-She's also the go-to person for graphics support.
-She's adept at poultry handling, and she pays attention to the farm insects.
+Rain is a recent high school graduate.
+(Yup, that photo is out of date).
+They (Rain) are enrolled at International Pacific University as a Japanese Major.
+They are a visual artist specialising in digital art and anime-style character design; links to their online portfolio are available on request.
+As a student, they're not an official part of Slow Farm Ltd., but they're still right in the heart of what we do.
+They're also the go-to person for graphics support.